Northern Territory Legislative Assembly: History

+When South Australia turned the Northern Territory over to Commonwealth hands in 1911, the federal government ran the Territory directly through the relevant minister, and the only elective body in the Territory was the Darwin town council.
+The territory was split in 1927 into the territories of North Australia and Central Australia, both of which had a four-member Advisory Council that was half-elected and half-appointed; in addition, development of North Australia was left to the locally-based North Australia Commission.
+These changes were reversed in 1931, with the Northern Territory reformed and the federal government resuming control until the 1947 formation of the Northern Territory Legislative Council, which was half-elected and half-appointed.

-The Northern Territory Legislative Assembly was created in 1974 by the Northern Territory (Administration) Act 1974 (Cth), an act of the Australian federal parliament, which replaced the partly elected Legislative Council.
+The Legislative Assembly was created in 1974 by the Northern Territory (Administration) Act 1974 (Cth), an act of the Australian federal parliament, which was a fully-elected body in contrast to the Legislative Council.
 The Legislative Assembly consisted of 19 fully elected members, but initially lacked significant powers, until limited self-government was granted in 1978.
 For the 1983 election, the number of members was increased to 25.

 From its inception prior to the 1974 election until the 2001 election, the Legislative Assembly was controlled by the conservative Country Liberal Party, which since 1979 has been affiliated with the federal Liberal–National coalition.
 In 2001, the Labor Party won a one-seat majority, and Clare Martin became the Territory's first Labor and first female chief minister.
 At the 2005 election, the Martin-led ALP won 19 seats to the CLP's 4; however, Martin resigned in 2007 and was succeeded by Paul Henderson as ALP leader, and retained government with another one-seat majority at the 2008 election.
 Labor lost its majority when Marion Scrymgour went to the cross-benches as an independent.
 She re-joined the party after Alison Anderson left the party to sit as an independent.
 Anderson joined the CLP in September 2011.
 The 2012 election resulted in the return of the CLP under Terry Mills with 16 seats to the ALP's 8.
 Mills resigned in 2013 and Adam Giles became CLP leader.
 The CLP was reduced to a one-seat majority in 2014 when three CLP members defected to join the Palmer United Party.
 One defector later rejoined the CLP.
 After further defections, CLP numbers fell to minority government status in July 2015.